-CCCK Institutional Grants and Scholarships are only available to School of Liberal Arts & Sciences (residential) students and are not available to School of Professional & Distance Education (online) students.
+^{}CCCK Institutional Grants and Scholarships are only available to School of Liberal Arts & Sciences (residential) undergraduate students and are not available to School of Professional & Distance Education (online) students or the School of Professional Studies students

 DISBURSEMENT PROCEDURE

 Students who are admitted to Central Christian College of Kansas may request a financial aid estimate prior to an anticipated start date from the Financial Aid Office.
 Once the FAFSA (Free Federal Application for Financial Aid) for the academic year is received and all additional financial aid documentation is provided, Financial Aid staff will provide the student with an official Financial Aid Award Letter.